About the Fund

 The Chief Minister’s Charitable Fund Grant Program (CMCF Grant Program) is aimed at addressing the needs of marginalised and disadvantaged people in Canberra and the nearby region by supporting and working with charitable organisations and social enterprises.

-We are listening to community organisations in our region and our conversations with them are integral to help us identify how we can best support them and the great work they do during this tumultuous time.
-In response, we are going out with another grant round to support organisations serving our marginalised and socially disadvantaged community members.
-Whilst this is not a COVID-19 related grant round, applications for activities related to the impacts of COVID-19 will be considered.
+We are listening to community organisations in our region and our conversations with them are integral to help us identify how we can best support them and those doing it tough in our community.
 Key will be demonstrating the positive contribution and impact that a grant will have on those doing it tough in Canberra and the nearby region.

-Applications are open to community organisations working with marginalised and disadvantaged people in Canberra and the nearby region.
+Applications are open to community organisations and social enterprises working with marginalised and disadvantaged people in Canberra and the nearby region.

-To apply, if you aren't already registered on our website please do so first at the following link: https://www.handsacrosscanberra.org.au/our-partners/register-with-hands-across-canberra/ .
+To apply, if you aren’t already registered on our website please do so first at the following link:https://handsacrosscanberra.org.au/create-an-account/.
 Registration will only take 5 minutes and is free.
+NOTE, we recently transitioned to a new website so if you were previously registered on our old website, you will need to re-register at here.

 Please read the below application guidelines carefully before completing your application form online.
 If you have any questions, don’t hesitate to contact Julia (firstname.lastname@example.org).